San Mateo Parking TrackSign Up for Project Updates

-Construction for the project is anticipated in spring 2021.
+Construction for the project is anticipated in summer/fall 2021.
 Prior to the start of any installation work, Caltrain will communicate with residents, businesses and other interested members of the public to discuss the project in more detail.

 During the installation of the parking track, due to the nature of construction there may be temporary, localized noise impacts.
 When the replacement parking track is complete, it would likely be accessed approximately once a month as needed.